24/7 Emergency Service

 Overdue maintenance or testing

-Missed 6-year maintenance or hydrostatic testing commonly leads to inspection failure.
+Missed 6-year maintenance or hydrostatic testing commonly results in an inspection failure.

 Poor documentation